Environmental groups urge funding halt for TotalEnergies' Mozambique project

 "EXIM will review and evaluate any proposed changes to the terms of its approved financing of the Mozambique LNG project," Reta Jo Lewis, the bank's president told Reuters earlier this month.

-(Reporting by Wendell Roelf in Cape Town; Toby Sterling in Amsterdam, Nellie Peyton in Johannesburg, Forrest Crellin in Paris and Yuka Obayashi in Tokyo; Editing by Tim Cocks, Olivia Kumwenda and Elaine Hardcastle)
+(Reporting by Wendell Roelf in Cape Town; Toby Sterling in Amsterdam, Nellie Peyton in Johannesburg, Forrest Crellin and Mathieu Rosemain in Paris and Yuka Obayashi in Tokyo; Editing by Tim Cocks, Olivia Kumwenda and Elaine Hardcastle)

 ((wendell.roelf@thomsonreuters.com; +27 21 461 3523;))